uptimesoftware/monitor-citrix-xenapp/README.md

 monitor-citrix-xenapp
 =====================
-For Xenapp 6.5 and under only
+For Xenapp prior to v 6 only

 Launches an ICO session to test connectivity.
 If successful, gathers XenApp metrics.